SandyAbasman/SandyAbasman/README.md

 ### Hi there 👋
 Nice to meet you!

 I am Sandy.
-I write Html,css, JavaScript and currently learning react.
+I write HTML,CSS, JavaScript and C

+Currently learning react.

 You can reach me on Twitter @Abasman__sandy